appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 ## Using query

-This method allows you to update widget data based on changes in the datasource.
-Follow these steps to bind data from a database or API query directly into your widget:
+This method allows you to update widget data based on the query response.

 <dd>